Right to Buy: FAQs

 There are different discount levels for houses and flats.

 Houses – You get a 35% discount if you’ve been a public sector tenant for three years.
-The discount remains at 35% until you have five years public sector tenancy.
+The discount remains at 35% until you have 5 years public sector tenancy.

 Flats – You get a 50% discount if you’ve been a public sector tenant for three years.
-The discount remains at 50% until you have five years public sector tenancy.
+The discount remains at 50% until you have 5 years public sector tenancy.

 Our Right to Buy calculator can help you work out the discount you could receive based on length of tenancy and average property prices for your area.
 It can help get you started with an idea of how much it would cost to buy your home through Right to Buy.
 However, you won’t know the exact discount you can receive until your home is valued under the application process.
 Ensure you look at all the costs of home ownership, not just the purchase price and mortgage repayments.

-The maximum discount cash caps will also increase each year (on 6 April) by the percentage increase in the Consumer Prices Index (CPI) published by the Office for National Statistics.
-Where there is no increase in CPI, or where there is a decrease, discounts will not change.
+From 2014, the maximum discount cash caps increased each year (on 6 April) by the percentage increase in the Consumer Prices Index (CPI) published by the Office for National Statistics.
+Following the government’s review of Right to Buy discounts, maximum cash discounts will be reduced to £16,000 – £38,000 from 21 November 2024 and will no longer increase annually by CPI.

 For most people, buying a home is the biggest investment they will ever make so it pays to do your research and look at all the costs involved.
 You are responsible for how you finance your Right to Buy purchase.
 Your landlord cannot advise you on this or recommend a specific mortgage or lender.